How to Guide: Psychologist

 Psychologist by Endorsement

-If you hold a current, unencumbered Psychologist license in another state or jurisdiction and wish to apply for licensure in Georgia...
+If you hold a current, unencumbered Psychologist license in another state or jurisdiction and you meet all the requirements for licensure.

 Temporary Permit